Google Arabic – The Complete Guide

 We list some of the popular search terms in those countries for the previous year in our online marketing country profiles for each of those countries listed above.

-Arabic versions of Google that have been band from advertising on
+Arabic versions of Google that have been banned from advertising on

 According to Google’s Adwords help website there are two countries in the Arab world in which it is forbidden to advertise on Google.